Puerto Rico skips $1.4 mln Sept. 1 payment

-NEW YORK (Reuters) - Puerto Rico’s Public Finance Corp, the government agency that defaulted on its bonds in August by paying a fraction of what was owed, did not make a $1.4 million interest payment due Sept.
+NEW YORK, Sept 4 (Reuters) - Puerto Rico’s Public Finance Corp, the government agency that defaulted on its bonds in August by paying a fraction of what was owed, did not make a $1.4 million interest payment due Sept.
 1, according to a filing and a spokesman for the island’s Government Development Bank.

 U.S. Bank, the trustee for the PFC bonds, filed a public notice stating it had not received the payment of debt service due Sept.
 1. A spokesman for the GDB confirmed that the payment amount was to be $1.4 million.